Bollash/Entity-recognition-hw/README.md

 We used the following database: http://hlt.sztaki.hu/resources/hunnerwiki/huwiki.1.ner.tsv.gz

-To run in all you have to do is to run every cell in the Entity_recognition.pynb file.
+To run it all you have to do is to run every cell in the Entity_recognition.pynb file.